Business Mileage for the Employed

-- Business mileage is the distance you travel in your own vehicle when you are doing your job.
-This may include travelling to a single temporary workplace, or to various different places.
+Business mileage is the distance you travel in your own vehicle when you are doing your job.

-- When calculating eligibility for tax relief, HMRC usually define a temporary workplace as somewhere where you work for a single period of 2 years or less, or which is expected to last less than 2 years.
-This may be a construction site, for example.
+When calculating eligibility for tax relief, HMRC usually define a temporary workplace as somewhere where you work for a single period of 2 years or less, or which is expected to last less than 2 years e.g. a construction site.